OUR PROGRAMS

 Indigenous Life Cycle Teachings Reclamation

-We support Indigenous Birthwork and Life Cycle Teachings Reclamation: Food work is life cycle work, these connections to the cycles of the land support the restoration of connection to the cycles of our lives through birth, coming of age, menopause, and death ceremonies
+We support Indigenous Birthwork and the reclamation of Life Cycle Teachings.
+Food work is life cycle work—these connections to the cycles of the land support the restoration of our connection to the cycles of our lives through birth, coming of age, menopause, and death ceremonies.